wh0oo/suedew/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up-a-development-environment) that relates to the IDE that you are using.
+# suedew (sudo)

+Suedew is a Fabric mod that lets Minecraft server admins execute commands as another player, or use elevated permissions (think sudo in Linux).
+Use it to test permissions, trigger commands, or send messages.
 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This template is available under the MIT license.